Ben Brereton Díaz: Blackburn Rovers

 On 28 August 2018, Brereton Díaz signed for Blackburn Rovers on loan, with a view to making the transfer permanent in the January 2019 transfer window.
 On 4 January 2019, the move was made permanent for an undisclosed fee, believed to be £7m.
-Blackburn Rovers hold the option of an extra one year on his contract, which if triggered, would keep him at the club until 2023.
-After scoring six goals in just five matches, including a hat-trick against Cardiff City, Brereton Díaz was awarded the Championship Player of the Month award for September 2021.

-After the best season of his career, scoring twenty-two goals as Blackburn finished 8th, six points outside the play-off positions, Blackburn triggered a contract extension for Brereton Díaz.
+Brereton Díaz was awarded the Championship Player of the Month award for September 2021 after scoring six goals in five matches, including a hat-trick against Cardiff City.
+After the 2021–22 season, when he scored 22 goals as Blackburn finished 8th, the club triggered a one-year contract extension for Brereton Díaz.